 "I'm a human being...
 I'm a human being who run away from home when I was a teenager because I was being abused and since then, I feel I am punished for it.
 Living on the streets ain't a safe place to be.
 You never sleep properly.
 I can't even remember when I had a full nights sleep because I'm scared and have to watch my back every time I bed down.
 I always wonder whether people walking past me wonder what it's like to be in my wet, stinking shoes- That when I got shoes.
 The other day I took them off and put them down next to my blanket and someone took them.
-How bad is life when someone even robs my shoes" Commissioning women's homelessness services requires a tailored, integrated approach that addresses the specific experiences and challenges faced by homeless women.
+How bad is life when someone even robs my shoes"

+Commissioning women's homelessness services requires a tailored, integrated approach that addresses the specific experiences and challenges faced by homeless women.
 Women's pathways into homelessness often differ from men's, and they may have higher rates of trauma, domestic abuse and sexual violence and are vulnerable to being at risk of homelessness.
-A summary of the key recommendations can be found in the Nutshell section of this document.
+The section 'In a Nutshell' summarises the key recommendations of this document.